Listener Questions Part 2

 Transcript

 Kimberly (00:00): Welcome to REWORK a podcast by 37signals about the better way to work and run your business.
 I’m your host, Kimberly Rhodes.
 Our last podcast episode was an Ask Me Anything episode, and we had so much fun that we decided to do again, and we also had more questions.
-But I’m joined by the co-founders of 37signals, Jason Fried and David Heinermeier Hansson, you guys, let’s just, we get right to it.
+But I’m joined by the co-founders of 37signals, Jason Fried and David Heinemeier Hansson, you guys, let’s just, we get right to it.
 Our first question is from Sarah.

 Caller voicemail (00:26): Hey guys, Sarah Mackenzie here from the Read Aloud Revival at readaloudrevival.com.
 Love your work, love the show.
 Um, love Basecamp, the product, and I especially love your books.
 I think it was in Shape Up that the idea of delegating projects rather than tasks came up and I’m trying to move this way working with my own team.
 I just wonder if you guys have any tips or helps for making that transition, helping team members take ownership for their areas of work, maybe obstacles I can watch out for leading my team in this way as we move in this direction with a small team, just a handful of people.
 But, um, I would love to move in this direction where they’re taking more ownership and I can delegate whole projects rather than, um, me kind of owning the project and then delegating tasks.
 So I would love any feedback or ideas you guys have on this topic.